All Episodes

 A whiteout?

-A whiteout.
+A white-out.

-Well, you mean no black people?
+What do you mean, no black people?

 Oh, a snowstorm.